What does IBM do now? What does IBM make now? IBM’s days as the dominant PC maker ended long ago, but IBM is still #32 on the Fortune 500 list.

 Potentially, the machine learning business could turn into another must-have technology for Big Blue and that would turn them back into a growth stock.
 But if it just turns into another commodity technology, it probably won’t do much for the Big Blue bottom line.

 What does IBM do?: The future

 IBM’s transition into these new lines of business came with some pain.
 Layoffs are relatively common, and it’s left a bad taste in some employees’ mouths.
 There was a time when you could go to work for a company and expect to spend your whole career there.
 IBM was one of the last companies where that was still possible.
-It isn’t anymore, and it’s hurt IBM’s reputation at least to some extent.
+It isn’t anymore, and it’s hurt its reputation at least to some extent.

 One thing that sets IBM apart from its onetime rivals is its willingness to discard parts of its past before they can bog it down.
-At one time, IBM was famous for typewriters.
+At one time, it was famous for typewriters.
 It sold off that line of business in the 1980s.
 It sold off its PC business when that stopped being profitable.
 At various times it also made computer chips, computer hard drives, and printers.
 That’s why I wouldn’t bet against Big Blue in the long run.
 One of the things IBM does best is not holding on so tightly to its past that it keeps them from moving into its future.